The Neurofascial Transformation Process™

 These are not memories stored only in the brain.

-Neurofascial Transformation describes how these organizations change.
+Neurofascial Transformation describes how these organizations gradually reorganize through embodied relational experience.

 From Encoding to Reorganization